 It’s easy to procrastinate on scheduling an eye exam, especially if it seems your vision is fine.
 Getting regular eye exams is about more than your vision, though.
-A comprehensive eye exam is a key part of your overall healthcare!
+An eye exam is a key part of your overall healthcare!
 When was the last time you got an eye exam?

 We’ll share the top 5 reasons to schedule an eye exam today!

 Prevent Damage from Serious Eye Diseases